tommyku/blog3/content/blog/building-reusable-things-ftw.md

 kind: article
 created_at: '2015-03-23 00:00:00 +0800'
 slug: building-reusable-things-ftw
+abstract: 'Exploring the concept of encapsulation that I learned and building a reusable package for a pet project'
 ---

 I was working on an API wrapper for HKUST library room reservation system for my COMP4971F Independent Work.
 The nasty way I usually did was to hack the application out of a fresh Laravel build by putting all the parsing, booking and strange work-arounds inside the controllers.
 This time, I decided to build a composer package `tommyku/liba_lib` ([github](https://github.com/tommyku/liba_lib)) instead.